Hi, I’m Pam, a Certified Mid-Life Coach, I help women move through the mess of midlife + menopause with ease and to figure out what's next.

 I help midlife women figure it out, live their best life, stress less and discover what's next.

-If you're a woman struggling with the midlife + middlescence change you're in the right place,
+If you're a woman struggling with the midlife + menopause change you're in the right place,

 Let’s talk

-Mid-life is generally considered the central period of a women’s life, spanning from approximately age 40 to 65.
-It's often associated with a time of reflection and sometimes stress as individuals consider aging, mortality, and their life's purpose.
+Mid-life is often associated with a time of reflection and stress as individuals consider aging, mortality, and their life's purpose, and then on top of that as women we get the bonus of menopause.

 This is for you…

-If you are at a place in your life where you are feeling like everything is changing and thinking there has got to be more to life, an underlying sense of urgency has entered your life, a sense of something is missing or lacking nags at you, and your 40+ I can help.
+If you are at a place in your life where you are feeling like everything is changing and thinking there has got to be more to life, an underlying sense of urgency has entered your life, a sense of something is missing or lacking nags at you.

 If this is you, I know it doesn’t feel good, it is not a wanted change, you wouldn’t choose to feel this way for all the money in the world, but I promise you, this is normal and with a little help can be one of the best times of your life.
 I have been where you are, and I know this will be hard to believe but everything is ok, nothing has gone wrong.